Skip to content

 What about the secondary and tertiary surveys?

-Wolfswinkle et al (2013) found that 75% patients with mandible fractures have some other kind of injury, including 8% having a second facial fracture.
+Wolfswinkle et al (2013) found that 75% of patients with mandible fractures have some other kind of injury, including 8% having a second facial fracture.

 Jason is very bruised over the left side of his cheek with an abrasion and a 5mm superficial laceration on his lip which doesn’t cross the vermilion border.
 There are no skin breaks inside his mouth and he doesn’t have any loose teeth.
 He can open and shut his mouth but it does hurt when he presses his jaws together.
 He could hold a tongue depressor between his teeth on the right side, whereas on the left he had a fairly strong grip but you managed to pull the tongue depressor out.
 He can’t feel touch over his chin and lower lip.

 He has bruising around his left eye but no bony tenderness or steps in the bone and eye movements are normal.
 He has a full range of neck movements with no neck pain.
 His neurological exam is normal including cranial nerves aside from the paraesthesia on his chin.
-There are no red flags for head injury in his history.
+There are no red flags for a head injury in his history

 Investigations

 If the clinical suspicion of a fracture is high, imaging will be required.
-If using plain x-ray then there is the choice of a “mandible series” consisting of around six films, or a panoramic view (orthopantomogram or Panorex).
+If using a plain X-ray then there is the choice of a “mandible series” consisting of around six films, or a panoramic view (orthopantomogram or Panorex).
 Both options for plain films require patient cooperation so it might not be suitable for conscious young children.
 CT, of course, gives richer detail but requires more radiation – it is likely to be required if an open surgical intervention is planned for more complex fractures.

 The initial management of the patient should be as per trauma protocols.
-Presuming the patient is otherwise stable, the ED management of the patient will focus on diagnosis and pain control, then referring to the specialist maxillary-facial surgical team.
+Presuming the patient is otherwise stable, the ED management of the patient will focus on diagnosis and pain control, then refer to the specialist maxillary-facial surgical team.
 Open fractures require broad-spectrum antibiotics

 Conservative management is most commonly used in paediatrics.
-Condylar fractures (as are more often sustained in the younger and female patients) without significant malocclusion typically heal well with a conservative approach.
+Condylar fractures (as are more often sustained in younger and female patients) without significant malocclusion typically heal well with a conservative approach.
 This may sometimes use non-surgical stabilization around the area.

 Going forward the child might need input from the paediatric MDT to support pain management and hydration and nutrition as a jaw injury may lead to pain and fear surrounding oral intake.
 A soft diet is typically required, as well as a mouthwash to reduce infection risks with any intra-oral lacerations or surgical incisions.